Edward "Eddie" Charles Allan Brock

 - Shipper on Deck:

-- Becomes one for Eddie and Anne, declaring its intention to help Eddie win her heart again at the end of the film.Venom: Look at her.
+- He's one for Eddie and Anne, declaring its intention to help Eddie win Anne's heart again at the end of the film.Venom: Look at her.
 She has no idea that we are going to win her back.
 You belong with us, Annie...

 - Anne says that the symbiote was invoking this trope when it chose (though seemingly, not entirely without her consent) to use an entirely unnecessary The Big Damn Kiss (any form of physical contact would've worked) to transfer itself from her back to Eddie.

-- Becomes one for Eddie and Anne, declaring its intention to help Eddie win her heart again at the end of the film.
+- He's one for Eddie and Anne, declaring its intention to help Eddie win Anne's heart again at the end of the film.

 - Slasher Smile: Its default expression when fully possessing Eddie.
 At one point, he actually frowns, but he has so many teeth, that he barely brings his whole mouth down.

 - Super-Powered Evil Side: The symbiote often takes over Eddie when he transforms into Venom, such as when it devours the would-be bodega robber.
 However, it's up in the air how "evil" the symbiote was when he first came to Earth, while at first he was motivated by his purpose of invasion that quickly flies out the window thanks to Eddie's influence.
 By the end of the film, it drops the 'evil' part entirely.